 • 6.2 Mbps – rate 786432 (maximum rate value possible)

-When you have the CS:GO console enabled, bring it up (the default keybind for this is the tilde) and type in ‘rate’, followed by the appropriate rate setting that you want to enable.
+When you have the CS2 console enabled, bring it up (the default keybind for this is the tilde) and type in ‘rate', followed by the appropriate rate setting that you want to enable.

-As you can see, changing your Counter Strike Global Offensive rate settings is very easy.
+As you can see, changing your Counter Strike 2 rate settings is very easy.
 You can try practicing various different rates to see which one would be the best for your internet speed.
 Try practicing shooting some weapons to see how you handle the new rates.

 Can I Get Banned For Changing My Rate Settings?